 1. INTRODUCTION

 Reading is a foundational skill that underpins learning, serving as a cornerstone for developing comprehension, communication, and critical thinking abilities among learners.
 For kindergarten students, early reading is not merely an academic milestone but a critical step toward literacy and future academic success [2,3].
-Research underscores that early reading performance is strongly associated with subsequent educational achievement, with longitudinal studies showing that children proficient in early literacy are more likely to excel academically in higher grades Rowe, M.L.
-(2022).
+Research underscores that early reading performance is strongly associated with subsequent educational achievement, with longitudinal studies showing that children proficient in early literacy are more likely to excel academically in higher grades.
 For instance, Filipino students who demonstrated strong phonemic awareness in kindergarten were observed to outperform their peers in standardized tests in later years, according to the 2019 National Achievement Test (NAT).
 This evidence highlights the pivotal role of early interventions in fostering lifelong literacy, especially in formative years where cognitive development is at its peak.
 These findings emphasize that investing in kindergarten literacy development is not just an academic priority but a fundamental strategy for enhancing overall educational outcomes [4,5].

-In the Philippine educational system, the significance of early literacy is emphasized by the Enhanced Basic Education Act of 2013 (Republic Act No. 10533), which mandates kindergarten as a crucial component of the K-12 program Alonzo, R. I. (2015).
-Understanding the K to 12 Educational Reform.
-Philippine Social Sciences Review, 67(1).
-The Department of Education (DepEd) Kindergarten Curriculum Guide prioritizes emergent literacy within its six developmental domains, focusing on phonemic awareness, vocabulary acquisition, and comprehension skills Department of Education.
-(2015).
-Kindergarten curriculum guide.
-DepEd.
+In the Philippine educational system, the significance of early literacy is emphasized by the Enhanced Basic Education Act of 2013 (Republic Act No. 10533), which mandates kindergarten as a crucial component of the K-12 program The Department of Education (DepEd) Kindergarten Curriculum Guide prioritizes emergent literacy within its six developmental domains, focusing on phonemic awareness, vocabulary acquisition, and comprehension skills.
 These domains aim to provide holistic development, yet challenges persist in achieving literacy outcomes that meet national benchmarks.
 For example, many rural schools in provinces like Apayao and Cagayan report that up to 40% of kindergarten learners do not meet grade-level expectations in phonics and word recognition, partly due to a lack of teaching resources and inconsistent training for educators.
 This gap between policy and implementation highlights the importance of designing and executing literacy initiatives that consider the unique socioeconomic and geographic contexts of Filipino learners.
 Such efforts would ensure that national frameworks translate into tangible improvements in early literacy outcomes, particularly for those in marginalized communities [6,7].

-The 2019 Southeast Asia Primary Learning Metrics (SEA-PLM) revealed that Filipino students lag behind their regional peers in foundational reading skills, with many struggling in comprehension, decoding, and critical thinking tasks National Reading Panel.
-(2000).
-Teaching children to read: An evidence-based assessment of the scientific research literature on reading and its implications for reading instruction.
-National Institute of Child Health and Human Development.
+The 2019 Southeast Asia Primary Learning Metrics (SEA-PLM) revealed that Filipino students lag behind their regional peers in foundational reading skills, with many struggling in comprehension, decoding, and critical thinking tasks.
 Compared to their counterparts in Vietnam and Malaysia, where reading proficiency rates exceed 80%, Filipino students face systemic challenges that inhibit literacy development, such as overcrowded classrooms and limited access to libraries.
 In one notable case, an elementary school in Northern Luzon reported that only 15% of its incoming Grade 1 pupils could read simple sentences fluently [8-10].
 These findings illustrate the urgent need for interventions that can bridge the gap between policy intentions and the literacy realities experienced in classrooms, especially in underfunded schools.